 While we focus on learning from fiction that involves belief change, we recognise other kinds of learning and fiction’s role in promoting them.
 In saying this we have two groups of critics in mind.
 There is first the no belief-change party, emphasising fiction’s capacity to reconceptualise what we already know/believe, or to make us see its significance.
 In fact all these things do involve belief-change.
 Assuming beliefs are propositionally individuated and that propositions have conceptual structure, reconceptualisation gives us new beliefs; notably so if it sharpens previously vaguer understanding.
 Since belief is not closed under deduction, drawing out the consequences of what we believe is similarly belief-generating, while seeing the significance of what we believe involves linking it with known propositions to derive new conclusions.
 While we grant fiction may have effects on belief which don’t amount to belief change, it is hardly deniable that some do.

 Then there is the no belief-change party, emphasising fiction’s capacity to enlarge our skill or know-how; they deny that this enhancement of practical knowledge need involve change in belief.
 We agree that change in, say, empathic abilities is possible without change in belief, though it is likely often to result in changed beliefs about the mental states of others.
-But we take it that changes in belief are sometimes among the direct effects that fiction has on human cognition and may themselves be partly the cause of changes to abilities: if watching ER improves people’s capacity to deal with medical problems that is partly because it changes their beliefs about appropriate medical interventions; if reading Uncle Tom’s Cabin made people in the nineteenth century more able to empathise with the suffering of slaves, that was partly because it changed (in some cases refined or reconceptualised) their beliefs about slavery.
+But we take it that changes in belief are sometimes among the direct effects that fiction has on human cognition and may themselves be partly the cause of changes to abilities: if watching ER improves people’s capacity to deal with medical problems that is partly because it changes their beliefs about appropriate medical interventions; if reading Uncle Tom’s Cabin made people in the nineteenth century more able to empathise with the suffering of slaves, that was partly because it changed (in some cases refined or reconceptualised) their beliefs about the conditions of slavery.

 That said, the mechanisms by which fiction affects know-how, either independently of belief-change or in tandem with it, deserve serious treatment; our exclusive focus on belief is simply a first step in examining learning from fiction, and one complex enough to warrant an extended treatment which this paper merely begins.
-We will, however, be sensitive to the possibility that some effects of fiction which seem to be effects on belief might not be—see Section 3.
+We will, however, be sensitive to the possibility that some effects of fiction which seem to be effects on belief may not be—see Section 3.

 For all our emphasis on belief change, there are effects of fiction on belief which we ignore: effects that don’t take us far from the fiction itself, or that belong to other explanatory projects.
 We come to believe that it is true in the story that Holmes lives in Baker Street, because that is what the text says or implies.
 How beliefs about what is true-in-a-fiction are gained on the basis of reading the fiction itself is a rich topic, since many fictions make these judgements difficult by introducing plot twists and unreliable narrators.
 But our concern is with acquisition of beliefs about the real world beyond the story itself.
 And if reading a fiction causes us to imagine P, we may well form the belief that we imagine P; how we monitor, with some reliability, our own imaginings is a problem we leave to inquirers into metacognition.